FAQs

 To join the Toronto Biennial of Art volunteer team, please email volunteers@torontobiennial.org

-The second edition of the Toronto Biennial of Art ran from March 26 – June 5, 2022.
+The third edition of the Toronto Biennial of Art runs from September 21 – December 1, 2024.

-The Toronto Biennial of Art spanned nine indoor, outdoor, and partner Exhibition sites.
+The Toronto Biennial of Art will span 11 indoor, outdoor, and partner Exhibition sites.

 Artworks featured in the Biennial are not for sale through TBA.